Murder of Helen Gorrie: John Corcoran

-A few days after Gorrie's murder, unemployed 21-year-old John Corcoran of Warren Park, Havant, was questioned about the murder.
+A few days after Gorrie's murder, unemployed 21-year-old John Anthony Mark Corcoran of Warren Park, Havant, was questioned about the murder.
 His "business card" had been found in Helen's bedroom, and he had scratches on his arm.
-Helen had met Corcoran the night before she died, as he had cruised the streets of Hordean in his battered Ford Escort car.
+Helen had met Corcoran the night before she died as he cruised the streets of Horndean in his battered Ford Escort car.
+He was known to cruise around the area in his vehicle looking for young girls to hand business cards to and to seek sex from.
 It was discovered that Gorrie had written in her diary before she had left on the night she died, saying:

 On the night Gorrie went out, Corcoran had again been driving aimlessly around Horndean with his friends.
 His friends said that he left them for 40 minutes, saying he had to meet someone.
 He was said to "prey on young girls" and police believed he had tried to force himself on Gorrie, and when she resisted he strangled and smothered her with her own clothing.

+Although he had already been a suspect in Gorrie's murder and been spoken to by police, Helen's sister would later recount how Corcoran had attempted to flirt with her and ask her on a date while having an affair with one of her friends, with the sister saying: "I couldn't believe it when he tried it on with me.
+I was disgusted".
+She added that it was known he was interested in "kinky sex".

 Trial

-Corcoran was tried and found guilty of Gorrie's murder in December 1999.
+Corcoran, of Plumley Walk in Havant, was tried and found guilty of Gorrie's murder in December 1999.
+He was also charged with the rape of a 14-year-old girl in 1990.
 It was heard that the scratches on his arm had come from Helen as she fought him for her life, as supported by the fact that two of her false fingernails were found at the scene.
+A witness who had previously given Corcoran an alibi had come forward to tell police that he had lied.
+In the early stages of the trial it had been reported that DNA evidence which linked Corcoran to the murder scene would be part of the prosecution case, and a year previously it had been reported that investigators had identified DNA from material from under Gorrie's broken nails or from her clothing, but this evidence was not used at the trial.
 Sentencing, the judge told him:

 Corcoran was sentenced to life imprisonment.
 Lead detective Colin Smith reacted by saying: "Helen was a popular, lively but vulnerable adolescent who was killed by a nasty and vicious man who preyed on young girls."